 As always I refer readers back to my Caring for the Ill post for a primer on how to take care of sick family or friends.
 Last year’s flu post offered many additional ideas.
 Please check those out.

-Interestingly enough, the CDC did in fact formulate this year’s vaccine for the H1N1 strain, along with an H3N2 strain and a Influenza B strain with the Yamagata lineage.
+The CDC didformulate this year’s vaccine for the H1N1 strain, along with an H3N2 strain and a Influenza B strain with the Yamagata lineage.
 It is pretty close to last year’s vaccine only the B strain is different and some people got a quadrivalent vaccine which included a B strain of the Victoria lineage.
 But the H1N1 strain still seems to rearing its ugly head this year, even amongst the vaccinated.

-I would really like to offer you a few additional tricks other than those I’ve mentioned in the aforementioned articles, that can be made with ingredients you can buy at the grocery store .
+To end this I would really like to offer you a few additional tricks that I think are particularly useful this year and made with ingredients you can buy at the grocery store.

 As you may recall I really prefer warm broths, for hydration.
 Here is another tasty broth that can be used to make soups for the convalescence period so you might want to double the recipe.
-Barley is a traditional restorative broth.
+Barley water is a beverage traditionally given to those recovering from illnesses.

 1 chopped onion and 2 leeks